NordLandeW/DyNode-docs/docs/en/guide/configuration.md

 # Configuration

-This page contains the configuration instructions for DyNode.
+This page explains the configuration options for DyNode.

-All configurations of DyNode are automatically stored in the file `config.json` after the first launch and closure.
+All DyNode configurations are automatically saved in the file `config.json` after the first run and exit.

 :::tip
-To apply changes, use <kbd>F10</kbd> to reload the configuration.
+Please exit DyNode before modifying `config.json` to ensure your changes take effect.
 :::

 ## Basic Configuration

+### analytics

+* Type: `true | false`
+* Default: `true`

+Set to `false` to completely disable data collection.

+The scope of data collection is described in [Getting Started/Download & Installation](getting-started.md#download-installation).

 ### fullscreen

-* Type: `boolean`
+* Type: `true | false`
 * Default: `false`

 Whether to start in fullscreen mode.
-It will record the fullscreen status when DyNode was last closed.
+The last fullscreen state when DyNode was closed is remembered.

 ### resolutionW / resolutionH